Northern Lights over Kiruna

 If you have a car, confidence driving on snow-packed roads at −30 °C, an insulated parka for standing outside for 2–3 hours, and patience to interpret the KP index and satellite cloud maps in real time, you can absolutely hunt the aurora on your own.
 Most travellers don't have all five of those.
 A guide solves the logistics and — critically — drives you to wherever the sky is actually clear, which can be a 60 km decision on any given night.

-Our Kiruna Northern Lights tour runs in small groups of up to 12, with hotel pickup, warm drinks, a campfire, and free professional photos.
-If no aurora appears we give a 50% discount on your next tour — the season policy we've had since day one.
+Our Kiruna Northern Lights tour runs with hotel pickup, warm drinks, light snacks, and basic phone photo help when possible.
+If no aurora appears we give a 50% discount on your next tour, subject to availability — see our policies.

-Northern Lights Tour in Kiruna — from 1390 SEK → 3–4 hours, max 12 guests, hotel pickup, guide fluent in English / Swedish / Russian.
+Northern Lights Tour in Kiruna — from 1490 SEK → 3–4 hours, hotel pickup, guide speaks Swedish and Russian fluently plus practical English.

 One last thing